openSUSE/pytest-xmlcomp/README.rst

       ]
     }

+Note that if different namespace prefixes point to the same namespace, only the last one is used.

 Make sure that the JSON file has the same basename as the XML file.
 An introduction to the JSON file format can be found here: `www.json.org`.